singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 Refer to this [link](https://cloud.google.com/bigtable/docs/overview) for doc.
 - Stored on Google’s internal store Colossus
 - No transactional support (so can handle petabytes of data)
-- Not a good solution for storing less than 1 TB of data
 - Bigtable is a key/value store, not a relational store.
 It does not support joins, and transactions are supported only within a single row
 - Each table has only one index, the row key, and each row key must be unique
 - Bigtable tables are sparse.
 A column doesn't take up any space in a row that doesn't use the column